mishraaman10/fileSync/README.md

 The source declares its intent (`PUSH` or `PULL`) so the destination can follow the correct workflow.

 ### 📂 3.
 File Path Exchange
-Source sends the file path.
+Source sends the file path or directory path.
 Destination acknowledges readiness for hash or data exchange.

 ### 📊 4.
 Hash Blueprint Transfer
 The side with the latest file sends a compact list of block hashes (rolling + strong).